← All posts

 Why I wrote this book

-I didn't set out to write a book.
-I set out to write one honest paragraph for my kids — and it turned into 240 pages.
+I didn’t set out to write a book.
+I set out to write a letter to my sister.

 What the book is — and isn’t